-So what does a person blog about when they are about to leave on an extended travel?
+So what does a person blog about when they are about to leave on an extended journey?
 What to Pack of Course

 Each time we go away, we always get a little better at packing, organizing and planning an itinerary.
 After over a decade of travel, you'd think we'd be experts, but we're always learning and evolving.
 Electronics is something that keep changing regularly as it's almost impossible to keep up to the list.